 Detailed Events:

-- February 20, 1929: Guy saw a headless figure in the courtyard at midnight.
+- February 20, 1929: Guy saw a headless entity in the courtyard at midnight.

 - March 25, 1929: A phantom carriage was heard on Hall Road by neighbor Mary Pearson.